Breadcrumbs

-Update /set via the field overview page
+Update/set via the field overview page

-The most common way to update /set a display format is by accessing the configuration of the field you want to update via the field overview page.
-Also see Manage existing smart fields / Field overview
+The most common way to update/set a display format is by accessing the configuration of the field you want to update via the field overview page.
+Also see Manage existing smart fields / Field overview.

 1. Click on Edit (pencil icon) next to the smart field you want to update